Frege/frege/README.md

 Related Projects
 ----------------

-* The REPL projects, consisting of [core JSR 223 scripting support](https://github.com/Frege/frege-interpreter), [interface for the command-line](https://github.com/Frege/frege-repl) and [online REPL](https://github.com/Frege/try-frege), all written and maintained by Marimuthu Madasamy
+* The REPL projects, consisting of [core JSR 223 scripting support](https://github.com/Frege/frege-interpreter), [interface for the command-line](https://github.com/Frege/frege-repl) and [online REPL](https://github.com/Frege/try-frege), all written and maintained by Marimuthu Madasamy, and the [FregeFX REPL](https://github.com/Dierk/frepl-gui/blob/master/README.adoc) with a JavaFX view by Dierk König
 * [Maven Compiler Plugin for the Frege language](https://github.com/Frege/frege-maven-plugin), by Mark Derricut
 * [Frege compiler/library as an OSGi bundle](https://github.com/talios/frege-bundle), by Mark Derricut
 * [Apache Maven Tile for the Frege Programming Language](https://github.com/talios/frege-maven-tile), by Mark Derricut